Day Three: Living the Aulani Life

 Price: $167/person (including lunch)

 Kualoa Ranch is a 4,000 acre nature reserve on the northeast side of the island.
 The family owned land has been used for a ton of movies and tv shows and opens to guests looking for a variety of experiences.
 Since the ranch was about an hour away we decided to make a full day of it and try a lot of different experiences.
-We researched and found that the multi-tour packages saved money too and made sure to book a few weeks in advance to make sure we would get the tours/days we wanted.
+We researched and found that the multi-tour packages saved a bit of money overall.
+We made sure to book a few weeks in advance to make sure we would get the tours/days we wanted.
 (Note: if you book online, you have to pay upfront.
 If you call and book, you pay when you arrive onsite.)

 After a quick in-room breakfast of egg sandwiches and fruit, we grabbed some coffee and were on our way.
-The biggest issue with this day was the fact that with the multi-tour packages we booked our arrival time at the Ranch was 7:45-8:15.
+The biggest issue with this day was the fact that with the multi-tour packages we booked our starting time at the Ranch was 7:45-8:15.
 It was Tuesday and this put our drive right in the middle of Honolulu rush hour.
 The traffic was pretty bad and even though we left Aulani early to account for that, we still barely made it on time.

 When we arrived there were multiple buildings but there are plenty of signs and friendly staff members to direct you.
 We went to one booth to pay for our packages and then were directed to another to plan our days.
 The girls had booked a Horseback Adventure Package while the guys wanted to experience the ATV Adventure Package.
 They were essentially the same, both including an hour of the chosen activity, plus two 90-minute tours of your choice and a buffet lunch.
 Some tour choices included boat time or beach time but since we already had done some other water activities and really loved movies we selected movie focused tours for both choices.
 The scheduling folks were great to ensure we were able to experience all the aspects of the packages together for the whole day and only split for the horseback riding and ATV portion.
 The staff was able to generate a schedule for the day, detailing where we should be, and when.